anssikulotie/OonaGame/README.md

 - Wait for the 3-second countdown.
 - Tap the screen to stop the timer as close to 14:00 as possible.
 - Watch for the win or loss message and challenge yourself again!

+## Usage of the game
+- The game is developed by Anssi Kulotie for the use of Aava Mobile Oy, to be used as presentation material/activity.